 Finally, you should avoid giving any melatonin supplements to puppies as well as pregnant or lactating dogs.

-How Much Melatonin Can You Give Your Dog?
+How Much Melatonin Can I Give My Dog?

 Again, you should check with your veterinarian when determining the dosage to give your dog.
 This is because each dog will likely have individual needs that can vary due to the nature of their health and underlying conditions.

 In most cases, the veterinarian will adhere to a general philosophy of starting low and going slow.
 In other words, they will introduce your dog to a small initial dose and then gradually increase it until the underlying condition is properly treated.

 You can use your dog’s size to determine its melatonin dosage.
 Here are some general guidelines to get an idea of the proper dosage: